David is the son of an Italian immigrant mother and a father with roots in Italy and Argentina.

 The methodology to David’s art is a spiritual and subconscious process.

 He dreams the colors and painting structures first, imprinting the image in his head.

-David’s passion for painting was the result of a boat accident in 2015.
-He fractured his back and injured both hands.
+His passion for painting was the direct result of a broken back from a boat accident in 2015.

 In 2019, he was diagnosed by the late Dr. Darold Treffert with Acquired Savant Syndrome, where dormant savant skills emerge after a spinal or brain injury or disease in previously non-disabled persons.